jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 5. In the **Priority** field, change the priority to **High**.
 Now, click **Save** to capture your changes and click **Back to Backlog** (<img src="/tutorials/trackplan/images/backtobacklog.gif"  align="bottom" style="display: inline; margin: 0px; border-style: none; margin-bottom: -10px;">) to return to the backlog.

-6. Click in the story's title field.
-You can modify more attributes from this drop-down menu.
-Click the **Priority: High** icon and set the priority to **Medium**.
+6. Click the **Priority: High** icon and set the priority to **Medium**.
-     ![Attribute modification icons and dropdown][9]

 7. Note the ID number of your story.
-For example, the story ID in the image is 1080.
+For example, the story ID in the image is 18072.
 This number is unique to your project and helps you keep track of each work item.
 If you know the ID for a particular work item, you can easily find it by using the search function above the view list or you can add relationships to it.

 8. Now, click in the **Type a work item summary** field and type `Configure a chat server using node.js.`